Skip to content

 Labels

-A-associated-items Area: Associated items (types, constants & functions) A-GATs Area: Generic associated types (GATs) A-traits Area: Trait system A-typesystem Area: The type system B-RFC-approved Blocker: Approved by a merged RFC but not yet implemented.
+A-associated-items Area: Associated items (types, constants & functions) A-GATs Area: Generic associated types (GATs) A-trait-system Area: Trait system A-type-system Area: Type system B-RFC-approved Blocker: Approved by a merged RFC but not yet implemented.
 B-unstable Blocker: Implemented in the nightly compiler and unstable.
-C-tracking-issue Category: A tracking issue for an RFC or an unstable feature.
-F-generic_associated_types `#![feature(generic_associated_types)]` a.k.a.
+C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC F-generic_associated_types `#![feature(generic_associated_types)]` a.k.a.
 GATs requires-nightly This issue requires a nightly compiler in some way.
 S-tracking-ready-to-stabilize Status: This is ready to stabilize; it may need a stabilization report and a PR S-types-tracked Status: Being actively tracked by the types team T-compiler Relevant to the compiler team, which will review and decide on the PR/issue.
 T-lang Relevant to the language team, which will review and decide on the PR/issue.
 T-types Relevant to the types team, which will review and decide on the PR/issue.

 Projects